arvados/l7g/Lightning-Data.md

 FastJ
 ---

-FastJ is remeniscent of the FASTA file except the header line is replaced by a JSON string.
+FastJ is reminiscent of the FASTA file except the header line is replaced by a JSON string.
 See the [FastJ](FastJ-Schema.md) for details.

 Since FastJ is so verbose, it's used as an intermediate format to construct the tile library and